HW1: Python Practice

 We will be grading your submissions with an autograder, so it must meet the following criteria to pass our tests:

-• Your program should accept input from player 1 and then from player 2.
-The only acceptable input is one of the following key terms: rock, paper, scissors.
-Other input should return an error and let the user enter again.
+- Your program should accept input from player 1 and then from player 2.
+The only acceptable input is one of the following key terms:

-• Any other output of your program will be ignored, so ensure that the final line has the correct result.
+.
+Failure to precisely follow this syntax will get you a zero. - Any other output of your program will be ignored, so ensure that the final line has the correct result.

 Here is an example run of a valid program: